alanxoc3/alanxoc3.github.io/_posts/2021-03-07-kakoune-vs-neovim.md

 and Neovim.
 I ended up writing a consideral amount of thoughts of the pros and cons of Neovim vs Kakoune.
 So I'll share that in a blog post too!

-Kakoune is not for everyone, but here are some of the pros and cons for me:
+Kakoune is not for everyone, but here are some of the pros and cons for me.

 # Pros of Kakoune over Neovim
 In my opinion, Kakoune follows the unix philosophy more closely than Neovim